CenturyLink Robocalls Blocker—Stopping Robocalls on Your Home Phone

 Can DoNotPay Help With Robocalls?

-DoNotPay fights robocalls by helping you take $3,000 from the caller.
+DoNotPay fights robocalls by helping you take revenge on the caller.
 This fantastic feature called RoboRevenge is designed to hurt the scammers by attacking their funds.
 The process is legal and easy because DoNotPay does most of the work.

 To get the robocall revenge, you must disobey some of the standard rules of handling robocalls and actually engage with the caller.
 It will not put you — or your money — in any danger, so the next time you get a robocall, do the following: